TudorZgimbau/portfolio/src/pages/blog/who_am_i.md

 By winning the hackathon, our team qualified for a fast-track bootcamp, where product experts came to teach the art of prototyping and selling a business idea.
 Although it was the natural step for us after polishing our idea and technical plan, it was also quite different than my previous experience with building in tech: more about the user persona and less about the tech stack, more about the business and less about the technical implementation and, finally, more about pitching and marketing the idea properly than worrying about the lack of concrete plans.

-Quite a perspective shift, ain't it?
+Quite a perspective shift, isn't it?
 Well, it turned out to be a real-life lesson about getting ideas to market and understanding how the **user** fits in a multitude of technical details.

 For me, it meant learning about how people with different backgrounds and passions (our team had designers, marketers, and front-end developers, among others) can team up to create wonderful **user experiences**.
 It wasn't easy, especially since "coordinating" different crafts was something we had to learn on the go, but it definitely was a valuable lesson that anyone planning to get involved in decision-making could benefit from.